Catholic Church in Belarus

 The Catholic Church in Belarus is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
-The first Latin Rite diocese in Belarus was established in Turaŭ between 1008 and 1013.
-Catholicism was a traditionally dominant religion of Belarusian nobility (the szlachta) and of a large part of the population of West Belarus.
+The first Latin Church diocese in Belarus was established in Turaŭ between 1008 and 1013.
+In the subsequent centuries, Catholicism gradually became a dominant religion of Belarusian nobility (the szlachta) and of a large part of the population of West Belarus.

 Description

-As of 2015, there are 674,500 Catholics in the country, about 7.1% of the total population.
-Most of these belong to the Latin Rite dioceses.
-A small minority are of Byzantine Rite, forming the particular Belarusian Greek Catholic Church, which is in union with the Holy See and follows the Byzantine Slavonic ritual.
+According to official government data, As of 2015, there were 674,500 Catholics in the country, about 7.1% of the total population.
+Figures in 2020 state that 10.58% of the population is Catholic.
+Other surveys put the figure as much higher.

+Most Catholics belong to the Latin Church.
+A small minority are Eastern Catholics who worship according to the Byzantine Rite, forming the Belarusian Greek Catholic Church.

 Polish and Lithuanian minorities in Belarus are predominantly Latin-Rite Catholics.
 The Greek Catholics are mostly ethnic Belarusians, with some Ukrainians.

+The national Caritas Belarus and the four diocesan Caritas organisations are the social arm of the Catholic Church in the country.

+Hierarchy

+The numbers of adherents given below are self-reported by the Catholic Church as of 2009.